 The Application Process

-- Pick the right permit type
+- Choose the correct permit type.

-- Fill out the application
+- Fill out the application form.

-- Upload your plans
+- Upload your project plans.

-- Wait for review
+- Wait for the review to complete.

 Fees and Payments